 A backsplash can be the finishing touch to your kitchen design and a chance to be a little more adventurous than you would be when selecting floor tile.
 Use a decorative backsplash as an opportunity to add a pop of color in a neutral kitchen.

-Or, create a seamless look by picking a backsplash tile that's a close complement to your floor tile and countertops.
+Create a seamless look by picking a shade that complements your floor tile and countertops.
 For a bright, clean look, choose white grout.

 A brand new faucet is easy to install and will give your kitchen a fresh new feel.
 A unique faucet design that stands out from standard models will lend a rich look, yet can often be found for a bargain price.